-To kick off 2018 properly, I went to Bali for 9 days.
+To properly kick off the new year of 2018, I went to Bali for 9 days.
 Despite having been to Bali many times before, Ubud is the one place I had always wanted to visit but never got the chance.
 I had heard great things about Ubud and a quick search revealed plenty of exciting activities and places, so we allocated an entire week just for staying in Ubud.

-Here is what I’ve discovered from that week:
+Here is what I’ve discovered about Ubud from that week:

 An Overview of Ubud